7 Bathroom Storage Solutions for Your Custom HomeFebruary 26, 2019

 4. Maximize Under-Counter Storage

 If pedestal sinks aren’t your thing and you prefer to have a full vanity, you can maximize the space under the sink to get as much storage as possible.
 You can combine cabinets, drawers, and open shelves to create your perfect vanity.
+These are double vanity bathroom ideas that can help you get more storage.

 You can also add some shelves and baskets inside the cabeints underneath the sink give you organized storage and keep everything easily accessible.
 Including enclosed shelves behind the sink cabinet door can take your bathroom storage solutions even further.